nickzuber/stackexchange-console-prompt/README.md

 # Stack Exchange Hot Questions Console Prompt

-This is just a simple script that will print a random question from the [Stack Exchange](http://stackexchange.com/) daily Hot Questions in your terminal.
+This is just a simple script that will print a random question from the [Stack Exchange](http://stackexchange.com/) daily hot questions in your terminal.
 Simply set up your `.bash_profile`, `.bashrc`, `.zshrc`, or whatever you kids are using these days.

 ## How to Set Up